vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mdo.md

 The **Home** page of the Defender portal shows important summary information (cards) about the security status of your Microsoft 365 environment.

-Use :::image type="icon" source="media/m365-cc-sc-guided-tour-icon.png" border="false"::: **Guided tour** to take a quick tour of:
+- Use :::image type="icon" source="media/m365-cc-sc-guided-tour-icon.png" border="false"::: **Guided tour** to take a quick tour of:
   - Email & collaboration
   - Attack simulation training (Defender for Office 365 Plan 2 only)

-Use :::image type="icon" source="media/m365-cc-sc-take-actions-icon.png" border="false"::: **What's New** to go to the [Microsoft Defender XDR Blog](https://techcommunity.microsoft.com/t5/microsoft-defender-xdr-blog/bg-p/MicrosoftThreatProtectionBlog).
+- Use :::image type="icon" source="media/m365-cc-sc-take-actions-icon.png" border="false"::: **What's New** to go to the [Microsoft Defender XDR Blog](https://techcommunity.microsoft.com/t5/microsoft-defender-xdr-blog/bg-p/MicrosoftThreatProtectionBlog).

-Use :::image type="icon" source="media/m365-cc-sc-community-icon.png" border="false"::: **Community to go to the [Security, Compliance, and Identity community](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/ct-p/MicrosoftSecurityandCompliance).
+- Use :::image type="icon" source="media/m365-cc-sc-community-icon.png" border="false"::: **Community to go to the [Security, Compliance, and Identity community](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/ct-p/MicrosoftSecurityandCompliance).

-Use :::image type="icon" source="media/m365-cc-sc-create-icon.png" border="false"::: **Add cards** to customize the information that's shown on the page.
+- Use :::image type="icon" source="media/m365-cc-sc-create-icon.png" border="false"::: **Add cards** to customize the information on the page.

 ### Investigation & response